7 Best Toilets in Canada in 2023: Reviews & Top Picks

 |Rim Height:||17.5 inches|

-Bidets have been around in North America since the 1980s, and they have begun increasing in popularity in recent years.
-If you’re unfamiliar with a bidet, they essentially spray warm water for cleaning after using the bathroom.
+Bidets have been around in North America since the 1980s and have begun increasing in popularity in recent years.
+If you’re unfamiliar with a bidet, they spray warm water for cleaning after using the bathroom.
 This particular model features heated water and a warm-air dryer.

 While it’s very efficient, this bidet from VOVO is quite pricey.
-Plus, you still have to consider the installation costs when purchasing the toilet.
-Some consumers have complained about the water pressure being too high in this particular model and the nozzle placement being less than ideal.
+Plus, you must still consider the installation costs when purchasing the toilet.
+Some consumers have complained about this model’s water pressure being too high and the nozzle placement being less than ideal.

 7. American Standard 10-Inch High Toilet